UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- UTSA and its opponents have gone over the current 54-point total in four of six games (66.7%) this season.
+- UTSA and its opponents have gone over the current 53-point total in four of six games (66.7%) this season.

-- Rice's games have gone over 54 points in three of five chances this season.
+- So far this season, 60% of Rice's games (3/5) have had more combined points than Saturday's over/under of 53.

-- The combined points per game average of the two teams, 56.7, is 2.7 points more than Saturday's over/under.
+- Saturday's over/under is 3.7 points lower than the two team's combined 56.7 points per game average.

-- The 60.9 points per game these two squads have allowed their opponents to score this season are 6.9 more than the 54 total in this contest.
+- The 60.9 points per game these two squads have allowed their opponents to score this season are 7.9 more than the 53 over/under in this contest.

-- The average total in Roadrunners games this season is 61.8, 7.8 points more than Saturday's total of 54.
+- The Roadrunners and their opponents have scored an average of 61.8 points per game in 2021, 8.8 more than Saturday's total.

-- The 50.3 PPG average total in Owls games this season is 3.7 points fewer than this game's over/under.
+- The 53 over/under in this game is 2.7 points above the 50.3 average total in Owls games this season.

 UTSA Stats and Trends